Singapore Downtown Self-Guided Walking Tour

 Streetview of Raffles, Singapore

-Like many tourists, we started our Singapore Downtown Walking tour at the iconic Raffles Hotel.
-Originally built by the sea in 1887, the hotel is named for the city’s founder, Sir Stamford Raffles.
+Like many tours, we start our Singapore Downtown Walk at the iconic Raffles Hotel.
+Originally built by the sea in 1887, the property is named for the city’s founder, Sir Stamford Raffles.

 Singapore Sling, Long Bar, Singapore